 In light of the above, it is clear that the currently proposed area is too limited to afford sufficient protection to habitats and species.
-The reason for this is that, contrary to the requirements of the Habitat and Birds Directives, the boundaries for the area designated as a Natura 2000 site have been decided less on ecological grounds, and more on socio-economic ones, to satisfy local voters.
-The Government's insistence on 'providing protection' for a large part of the Peninsula, not through Natura 2000 designation, or other international status, but through the national planning/zoning scheme, does not satisfy NGOs, because these zones may be changed much more easily under populist pressure and no environmental control is conducted by the relevant environmental authorities.
-No zoning is yet in place and illegal buildings are already being constructed within the site area, with no serious attempts to prevent them.
-In any case, designating a small part of the Peninsula (mostly state forest) as a Natura 2000 site does not meet the proposals of the Bern Convention's Recommendation no. 63/97 for protection of the area, nor in this case, the Natura 2000 Guidelines concerning sufficiency and non-fragmentation of proposed sites.
+The reason for this outcome is that, contrary to the requirements of the Habitat and Birds Directives, the boundaries for the area designated as a Natura 2000 site have been decided less on ecological grounds, and more on socio-economic ones, to satisfy local voters.
+Designating a small part of the Peninsula (mostly state forest) as a Natura 2000 site and some small satellite areas, does not meet the proposals of the Bern Convention's Recommendation no. 63/97 for protection of the area, nor in this case, the Natura 2000 Guidelines concerning sufficiency and non-fragmentation of proposed sites.
 A formal notice letter has been sent to the Republic by the EU Commission for insufficient designation.
-Since the criteria for excluding the area are not scientific, they violate the Habitats Directive, and if it is accepted that the whole of the peninsula is ecologically significant, the Republic no longer has an excuse for not including the whole area in the Natura 2000 network.
+Since the criteria for excluding the area are not scientific, they violate the Habitats Directive, and if it is finally accepted that the whole of the peninsula is ecologically significant, the Republic no longer has an excuse for not including the whole area in the Natura 2000 network